Overview

 history Parent involvement and collaboration in a student's education is a key factor in the high rate of success for independent study students.
 Younger students need strong parental involvement.
 High school students need continued parental guidance as they develop increasing levels of self-discipline.

-Successful families in our program plan on an enrollment of at least one semester and meet the following expectations:
+Successful families in our program plan on an enrollment of at least one year and meet the following expectations:

 • Students who can work well individually and/or with one-to-one instruction.